 Frame your pet’s silliest picture and put it on a desk so that you can glance at it during those way-too-protracted Zoom calls.

-Treat yourself to some Japanese stationary, or keep the book you’re currently devouring next to the keyboard.
+Treat yourself to some Japanese stationery, or keep the book you’re currently devouring next to the keyboard.

 Anything that cheers you up and changes the context works.
 These small extras can make monotonous routine tasks a little more enjoyable and remind you that there are so many things going on in your life besides work.